![]() | Programming Guide | ![]() |

 Note: A negative value returned by

-and its variants usually specifies an error.
-However, some integer properties accept negative values; in these cases, you can differentiate between a negative property value and an error condition only by callingsm_prop_error
+sm_prop_get_intand its variants usually specifies an error.
+However, some integer properties accept negative values; in these cases, you can differentiate between a negative property value and an error condition only by callingsm_prop_error.

 /* Act on error code */